Connect G Suite to Microsoft Cloud App Security

 In the Connected apps page, click the plus sign and select G Suite.

-In the pop-up, fill in the following:
+In the pop-up, fill in the following information:

 Service Account email address that you copied in step 16.